AmitKumarMahapatra/amitkumarmahapatra.github.io/0100/ALGO/Unit 1/Chapter 1/Chapter 1 - Algorithm Definition.md

 ## Algorithm Definition

 It is a combination of a **sequence** of **finite steps** to **solve a problem**.

-- **Sequence** : You cannot swap 2 logical steps.
+- **sequence** : You cannot swap 2 logical steps.
-- **Finite Steps** : Every algorithm should be finite and every step must be mandatory or else it is not required in the algorithm itself.
+- **finite Steps** : Every algorithm should be of finite steps and every step must be mandatory or else it is not required in the algorithm itself.
-- **Solve a problem** : The algorithm must be solving a problem.
+- **solve a problem** : The algorithm must be solving a problem.

 ## Properties of Algorithm

 ### Property 1

 It should terminate after a finite time.
 ```c
   while(1) {
     print ("Infinity");
   }
 ```
+If a code has finite steps, it is not necessary that it will terminate in finite time.
-The above code will not terminate in finite time.
+The above code will not terminate in finite time, even though, it has finite numbers of steps.
 So it is not an algorithm.

 ### Property 2

-It should produce one output directly or indirectly.
+Algorithm, may or may not take input, but, it should produce at least one output directly or indirectly.
+Produce an output does not mean there will always be a print statement of the result at the end.
+It means some meaningful work must be done during the execution.

 ### Property 3